trelau/AFEM/docs/source/oml.rst

     crv = wing.extract_curve(0.15, 0.05, 0.15, 0.95)

-This method will generated a ``TrimmedCurve`` between the parameters by intersecting a ``basis_shape`` with the reference surface.
+This method will generated a :class:`.TrimmedCurve` between the parameters by intersecting a ``basis_shape`` with the reference surface.
 If a basis shape is not provided, a plane will be constructed as described above.
 The result of these methods are shown below:

 .. image:: ./resources/oml_basic3.png

-The main takeaway for the ``oml`` package and the ``Body`` class is that it is meant to be a container for minimum data needed for structural modeling with minimal restrictions and assumptions.
-Creating the solid contained by the Body, as well as any associated reference geometry, can be as complex or as simple as the user needs and/or desires.
+The main takeaway for the ``oml`` package and the :class:`.Body` class is that it is meant to be a container for minimum data needed for structural modeling with minimal restrictions and assumptions.
+Creating the solid contained by the :class:`.Body`, as well as any associated reference geometry, can be as complex or as simple as the user needs and/or desires.

 Entities
 --------